dotkernel/dotkernel-v1/readme.txt

-Welcome to the DotKernel @VERSION@ release
+Welcome to the Dotkernel @VERSION@ release

 DotKernel is a PHP Application Framework, built on top of Zend Framework 1 (ZF) [ https://github.com/zendframework/zf1 ]